containerd/containerd/design/data-flow.md

 From this, we can understand the required resources to _pull_ an image:

-1. An entry in the metadata store a name pointing at a particular digest.
+1. An entry in the metadata store: a name pointing at a particular digest.
 2. The manifest must be available in the content store.
 3. The result of successively applied layers must be available as a snapshot.